C.D. Olimpia: Shirt sponsorship

+Home Stadium

+The Chelato Uclés National Stadium is the official venue of Olimpia.
+The stadium is located in the capital city of Tegucigalpa and has a capacity of approximately 35,000.
+The stadium features a circular structure divided into four sections, as well as VIP boxes and broadcast booths.

+The stadium was built during the presidency of Tiburcio Carías Andino to develop national sports infrastructure.
+It was inaugurated on March 15, 1948, with a baseball game between Honduras and Cuba.
+The football inauguration took place during a subsequent quadrangular tournament featuring the national teams of Honduras, Guatemala, Costa Rica, and Panama.

 Supporters

-CD Olimpia has a strong fan base throughout Honduras, even in cities that have a team in the Honduran first division.
-As a result, it is the most popular team in the country.
-Alajuelense, Deportivo Saprissa and Olimpia became the first sports clubs from Central America with 1 million followers on social media.
+Olimpia has a large fan base throughout all of Honduras, even in cities that have a team in the Honduran first division.
+As a result, it is considered to be the most popular team in the country.
 The club's barra brava is La Ultra Fiel.
-La Ultra Fiel particularly has a fierce rivalry with neighboring club Motagua and their barra brava known as "Los Revolucionarios" or short "La Revo".
+La Ultra Fiel has a fierce rivalry with cross-town rivals Motagua's barra brava known as "Los Revolucionarios".

 Club rivalries

 Clásico Nacional

-El Clásico Nacional (The National Classic) is a Honduran National derby played between Olimpia and Marathón.
-The derby receives the "national" adjective more because of a geographic matter (Olimpia is from Tegucigalpa and Marathón is from San Pedro Sula, the biggest cities of the country) than for a football or rivalry matter.
-Olimpia won its first national title in September 1928.
-At that time Olimpia (representing the central zone of the country) won a final series of three matches against Marathón, champion of the northern league.
-Following this result, a big rivalry began between these two teams.
+El Clásico Nacional (The National Classic) is a Honduran national derby played between Olimpia and Marathón.
+The derby receives the "national" adjective more due to geographic placement (Olimpia is from Tegucigalpa and Marathón is from San Pedro Sula, the largest cities in the country) than for a football or rivalry matter.

+Clasico Capitalino

-The Clasico Capitalino (Capital's Classic) is played between Olimpia and Motagua Their matches are also known as the Clasico Local (Local Classic).
-There is a huge rivalry between the clubs and their fans; (La Ultra Fiel (of Olimpia) and La Revo (of Motagua).
-Some people claim that this is the real National Derby because Olimpia and Motagua are the first and second Honduran teams with more titles.
+The Clasico Capitalino (Capital's Classic) is played between Olimpia and Motagua.
+Their matches are also known as the Clasico Local (Local Classic).
+Some consider this rivalry to be the "true" national derby because Olimpia and Motagua are the two most dominant clubs in the nation.
 Additionally, matches between Olimpia and Marathón do not generate the same expectations and polemics as matches between Olimpia and Motagua do.

-Clásico Moderno (Honduras)
+Clásico Moderno

-El Clásico Moderno (The Modern Derby) also referred by some as the Clasico Moderno Hondureño is a Honduran football match played at least 4 times a year in the Honduran Liga Nacional and consists of two teams, Olimpia and Real España.

-Reserve team

-Olimpia has a reserve team named Olimpia Reservas, which competes in a reserve team tournament called Torneo de Reservas.
+El Clásico Moderno (The Modern Derby) is played between Olimpia and Real España.
+The is considered a significant rivalry since it features the biggest team from the north coast from San Pedro Sula against the biggest team in Honduras.
+This rivalry dates back to the 1970s when Real España was dominating the league.